wavefrontHQ/docs/pages/doc/csp_migration.md

     {% include important.html content="New users will **no longer** be added automatically to this group."%}
 * The **All Operations for Applications Users** VMware Cloud group is assigned with the **All Operations for Applications Users** VMware Cloud custom role, which corresponds to the **Everyone** role in Operations for Applications.
 See [How Are the Roles Migrated to VMware Cloud Services?](csp_migration.html#how-are-the-roles-migrated-to-vmware-cloud-services).
-* If the **Everyone** system group in Operations for Applications is a assigned with custom roles, the **All Operations for Applications Users** VMware Cloud group is assigned with the corresponding VMware Cloud custom roles.
+* If the **Everyone** system group in Operations for Applications is assigned with custom roles, the **All Operations for Applications Users** VMware Cloud group is assigned with the corresponding VMware Cloud custom roles.
 See [How Are the Roles Migrated to VMware Cloud Services?](csp_migration.html#how-are-the-roles-migrated-to-vmware-cloud-services).
 * In Operations for Applications, we continue to maintain the **Everyone** system group only as a local **internal** group that is automatically populated with all new users.
 This group has no roles and permissions.

 {% include tip.html content="From now on, it is up to you to add new users to the **All Operations for Applications Users** VMware Cloud group.
 The **Everyone** internal system group can be used only when managing [access to dashboards and alerts](csp_access.html), [metrics security policy rules](csp_metrics_security.html), and [ingestion policies](ingestion_policies.html)."%}